Those Were The Days

 On 11th November the British Union Jack is replaced by a new flag in Rhodesia.

-Children's author Enid Blyton dies on 28th November.
+Children's author Enid Blyton dies on 28th November, aged 71.

 The Trade Descriptions Act comes into force in the UK on Saturday, 30th November, making traders and manufacturers liable to prosecution if they give misleading information.